PatiMohit/Spring-Boot-microservices/README.md

 # Spring-Boot-microservices
-This repository contains spring boot microservices
+This repository contains spring boot microservices used in practicing the concepts.